-Enrollment Fee Refund Policy
+Refund Policy

-For full-term and short-term classes: The student may receive a full refund for classes dropped by the Last Day to Drop for a Refund as published in the Schedule of Classes.
+Enrollment Fee Refund Policy For full-term and short-term classes: The student may receive a full refund for classes dropped by the Last Day to Drop for a Refund as published in the Schedule of Classes.
 There will be no refunds after that date, unless the student is dropped from a class because it is canceled or rescheduled by the college administration.
 Before the last day to drop for a refund, the student may drop a course and use the fee to add another class for that particular semester.
 When in doubt of the exact drop date, check with the Admissions and Records Office.
-Refunds are not processed automatically and must be requested in person.
-Refunds cannot be rolled over or applied to future enrollment fees.
-Refunds are not processed automatically and must be requested in person.
+Refunds are processed automatically, when fees were paid via credit card or debit cards.
+When fees were paid via cash or check, refunds are processed via Bank Mobile.
+LACCD has partnered with BankMobile to electronically provide students with a faster and easier way to receive their refund money.
+For more information about BankMobile, visit this link: https://bankmobiledisbursements.com/refundchoices.
 Refunds cannot be rolled over or applied to future enrollment fees.